telefonicaid/fiware-orion/test/acceptance/behave/README.md

     to [SCL](https://www.softwarecollections.org).
   * Python pip 1.4.1 or higher
   * virtualenv 1.10.1 or higher
   * Requeriments for the fabric Python module (installed in a next step), typically installed using: `yum install gcc python-devel`.
+[Fabric](http://www.fabfile.org) is a library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.
 * Creating a virtual env (e.g. named orion_bh).
 Actually this step is optional (if you know what a virtual env is, then you would know which steps to skip in order to avoid using it ;)